nacnudus/tidyxl/cran-comments.md

 ## Downstream dependencies

-There is one downstream dependency, unpivotr, which passes.
+There are downstream dependencies, unpivotr and unheadr, which pass.